Reluctant To Delegate - People Development Magazine

 Delegation is one of those aspects of leadership that all leaders want to think they do well.
-Most leaders have discovered the necessity of delegation.
-But many view delegation as just that: a necessity.
+Most leaders have come to realise the importance of delegation.
+However, many view delegation as merely a necessity.
 Something we have to do.
-We don’t view delegation as something good for the organization or us.
+We don’t view delegation as something good for the organisation or us.
 It’s something that we should do because let’s face it.
 None of us can do it all!
 But there are many reasons why leaders are reluctant to delegate.

 We’ve all heard the adage “If you want something done right, do it yourself.”
 Many people in leadership consider that adage gospel.
-We may delegate some things, but the important things, well, if we want it done right, of course, we should be the ones to do it.
+We may delegate some tasks, but when it comes to essential matters, if we want them done right, we should be the ones to do them.
 So we don’t delegate as we should.
-All of us are also familiar with the saying “Give a man a fish and he eats for a day.
+All of us are also familiar with the saying, “Give a man a fish and he eats for a day.
 Teach a man to fish and he eats for a lifetime.”
 Our primary focus as leaders is people development.
-Delegation is one of the ways we help those around us develop their leadership skills.
+Delegation is one way we help those around us develop their leadership skills.

 What Is Delegation?

 Delegation is a key management skill where a leader or manager assigns responsibility and authority to subordinates or team members to complete a task or project.
-Essentially, it involves the transfer of workload from one person, typically someone in a position of authority, to another person, usually someone who is a direct report or part of the team.
+Essentially, it involves transferring the workload from one person, typically someone in a position of authority, to another person, usually a direct report or team member.

 Why Is Delegation Important?